matomo-org/developer-documentation/docs/generated/master/Piwik/Plugin/ViewDataTable.md

 To prevent calling an API multiple times, the DataTable can be set directly.

-It won't be loaded again from the API in this case
+It won't be loaded from the API in this case.

 #### Signature